nlin-dev/deep-learning-options-pricing/README.md

-# Options Price Forecasting with Deep Learning Neural Networks
+# Options Price Forecasting

-## Authors
-Nicholas Lin is a graduate of NYU's Center for Data Science's Computer Science and Data Science double-major.
-He is currently pursuing a Master degree at Columbia University, where he is focused on real world data science applications, especially in regards to protected groups and implementing transparent machine learning models.

-Roy Zhou is a graduate of NYU's Center for Data Science's Computer Science and Data Science double-major.
-He is currently a Data Scientist at BNY Mellon, a leading global financial investment bank, and is working on designing deep learning algorithms within the broader financial domain.

-## Abstract
+## Description
-We utilized various deep-learning neural networks to predict open-market options prices.
-Given that options pricing is inherently a complex tasks, there are many equations and algorithms used in the financial domain.
-One of these is the Black-Scholes model which views options prices as a differential equation of both contract terms and financial states.
-Traditional models, often relying and being built on stock prices and their inherent features, often struggle to capture the complex relationships within the data.
-Because of this, the need for deep learning models that could capture the financial mechanics underlying these options was obvious to us.

-We trained 4 deep-learning models to address varying aspects of these issues within options pricing: Multi-Layer Perceptron, Recurrent Neural Network (RNN), Long Short-Term Memory (LSTM), and Gated Recurrent Unit (GRU).
-We trained all of our models on historical options data from companies within the NASDAQ including Apple (AAPL), Tesla (TSLA), and Google (GOOG).
-This options was split into both calls and puts data in order to train the models within different options fundamentals.
+The goal of the project is to utilize deep learning techniques to predict option prices.
+Options pricing is a complex task that requires analyzing various market factors and dynamics.
+Traditional models often struggle to capture the complex relationships in the data, which is why we saw the need for deep learning models.

+To tackle this problem, different deep learning models were trained:
+1. Multilayer Perceptron
+2. Recurrent Neural Network (RNN)
+3. Long Short-Term Memory (LSTM)
+4. Gated Recurrent Unit (GRU)

 ## Repository Structure